Hints and Tips

 This is probably everyone’s favourite étude – it is certainly the one that gets performed the most outside of the practice room.
 It’s a triplet tour de force without any breaks, but it also has a very beautiful melodic quality.
 Find the Skeleton If we take away all the decoration and leave the “skeleton” of…

-• How to Start a Beginner Flute Ensemble
+• Starting a Beginner Flute Choir

-How to Start a Beginner Flute Ensemble
+Starting a Beginner Flute Choir

 • 8 Top Tips on Testing a New Flute